Classical Simulations of Low Magic Quantum Dynamics: Complexity of Simulation

 \subsection{Space Complexity}

 We now turn to the space complexity in our new simulation algorithm.
-This is the number of entries, or bits and complex numbers, required to specify the state.
-The stabilizer state is represented by a tableau of size $(2L+1)\times(2L+1)$.
-Each stabilizer generator $\sigma_{l}$ is represented by a $2L$ binary vector, as defined in Section \ref{sec:magic}.
-Each phase $\lambda_{l}$ is a complex number.
-Each logical Pauli operator \(\sigma_{l}\) is specified by an \(L\)-component vector with entries in \(\{0,1,2,3\}\), labeling $I,X,Y$, and $Z$, respectively.
-These considerations mean that

-entries are required to specify the state.
-The $(2L+1)^{2}$ factor is the number of entries required to specify $\rho_{S}.$ The $|\{\lambda_{l}\}|L$ factor is the number of entries required to store $\sigma_{l}.$ The $|\{\lambda_{l}\}|$ is the number of entries required to store the complex phases.
-Although the Pauli indexing is not unique, one could also use a length-\(2L\) binary vector to specify $\sigma_{l}$, for example.
-However, all reasonable choices should give the same asymptotic scaling $\mathcal{O}(L^{2}) + \left|\{\lambda_l\}\right|\mathcal{O}(L) + \left|\{\lambda_l\}\right|$.
-By contrast, a full state-vector description demands \(2^{L}\) complex amplitudes, i.e.\ \(\mathcal{O}(2^{L})\) complex double-precision numbers.
-Moreover, the statevector stores exclusively complex numbers, whereas our representation mixes complex numbers, integers, and Booleans, so the count above is a conservative estimate of the true memory advantage of our approach.

-To emphasize the classical difficulty of simulating these circuits using the LRSD algorithm versus brute force statevector methods, we now focus on the circuit-averaged number of entries $\overline{\mathcal{N}}$.
+To quantify the space complexity, we use the metric defined in Eq.~\eqref{eq:NumberEntries}.
+To emphasize the classical difficulty of simulating these circuits using the LRSD algorithm versus brute force state-vector methods, we now focus on the circuit-averaged number of entries $\overline{\mathcal{N}}$.
 The model we examine is the single-pair all-to-all model with $X$-basis measurements, as shown in Fig.~\ref{fig:circuit-schematic}.
+To demonstrate robustness to sufficiently generic circuits, we test our LRSD algorithm in Appendix~\ref{sec:space_appendix} using completely random Clifford gates in place of CZ gates.